Rob Roy (1995 film): Historical accuracy

 Details of Rob Roy's life are a mix of fact and legend, and according to one historian, the film portrays Rob Roy "in the most sympathetic light possible".
 Not all of the events shown in the film were real.
-The narration covers approximately the years 1712 to 1722; nevertheless the uprisings of 1715 and 1719 were not depicted in the film.
+The narration covers approximately the years 1712 to 1722 but the uprisings of 1715 and 1719 were not depicted in the film.

 MacGregor had business dealings with Montrose for ten years before the loan of £1000 went missing.
 Though called the Marquess of Montrose, James Graham, 4th Marquess of Montrose had already been elevated to Duke of Montrose at this point in history.
 He was raised to the dukedom as a reward for his support for the Act of Union, whilst being Lord President of the Scottish Privy Council.

 The character of Cunningham is fictional, though certainly based upon Henry Cunningham Esq. of Boquhan, described by Sir Walter Scott as a "daring character with an affectation of delicacy of address and manners amounting to foppery," who nonetheless seized a sword and "rushed on the outlaw with such unexpected fury that he fairly drove him off the field."

 The uniforms of the Scottish soldiers derive from an era after the story told.
 At that time the coattails were longer in size and had not yet been turned back.
 The regiments were not numbered until 1751, but in the movie the backs of the mitre caps of the grenadiers show clearly the number 49 (for the 49th Regiment of Foot).
 However, this regiment was only put up in 1743, long after the story described.